MindfolkTech/soulful-sync-care/docs/MVP_EXECUTION_ROADMAP.md

 - Keep Cloudflare API keys in environment variables
 - Do NOT create new pages, only components

-ACCEPTANCE CRITERIA (I'll test each one):
+ACCEPTANCE CRITERIA - How You'll Know Sprint 1.2 is Complete:
 ✓ Therapists can record/upload 2-minute intro videos
 ✓ Videos display in discovery flow
 ✓ Admin can see document previews